-- Demonstrate knowledge and support of Synergy Charter Academy's mission, vision, policies and procedures, and charter petition. - Adhere to the California Standards for the Teaching Profession. - Deliver instruction in order to carry out the instructional vision of SCA. - Plan lessons and implement classroom activities in accordance with the Next Generation Science Standards. - Conduct periodic assessments of student academic progress in order to guide instruction and to ensure that the academic goals of the students, SCA, and of the ESEA are met.
+- Demonstrate knowledge and support of Synergy Kinetic Academy's mission, vision, policies and procedures, and charter petition. - Adhere to the California Standards for the Teaching Profession. - Deliver instruction in order to carry out the instructional vision SKA. - Plan lessons and implement classroom activities in accordance with the California State Content Standards and Common Core State Standards. - Conduct periodic assessments of student academic progress in order to guide instruction and to ensure that the academic goals of the students, SKA, and of the ESEA are met. - Provide intervention and enrichment as necessary to address students' specific needs. - Regularly track and report students' progress to the Director/Principal (via report cards, periodic assessments in language arts and mathematics, etc.). - Provide students and their families with regular and timely information on classroom activities and student progress; find ways to involve parents/guardians in their students' education. - Actively participate in staff development and weekly meetings. - Maintain a professional manner when working with students, staff, and parents/families via both oral and written communication. - Collaborate with other teachers, staff members, and/or outside service providers to share best practices and to improve one's own and others' instructional practices. - Provide a safe learning environment for students. - Maintain high standards of student conduct, including implementing Synergy Kinetic Academy's school-wide discipline plan. - Establish a culture of high expectations that include college preparation for all students. - Effectively manage student behavior and organize classroom systems/procedures to ensure all students are fully engaged in learning. - Maintain accurate student records, including attendance, in accordance with Synergy Kinetic Academy's procedures. - Perform other related duties as required and assigned.

-- Provide intervention and enrichment as necessary to address students' specific needs. - Regularly track and report students' progress to the Director/Principal (via report cards, periodic assessments in language arts and mathematics, etc.). - Provide students and their families with regular and timely information on classroom activities and student progress; find ways to involve parents/guardians in their students' education. - Actively participate in staff development and weekly meetings. - Maintain a professional manner when working with students, staff, and parents/families via both oral and written communication. - Collaborate with other teachers, staff members, and/or outside service providers to share best practices and to improve one's own and others' instructional practices. - Provide a safe learning environment for students. - Maintain high standards of student conduct, including implementing Synergy Charter Academy's schoolwide discipline plan. - Establish a culture of high expectations that include college preparation for all students. - Effectively manage student behavior and organize classroom systems/procedures to ensure all students are fully engaged in learning. - Maintain accurate student records, including attendance, in accordance with Synergy Charter Academy's procedures. - Perform other related duties as required and assigned.
+- Have at least one year of prior teaching experience as a full-time or part-time teacher, substitute teacher, teacher intern, student teacher, and/or teacher assistant. - Hold at least a Bachelor's degree. - Possess a valid Commission on Teacher Credentialing certificate, permit, or other document that includes an EL Authorization (if teaching a core subject). - Possess positive communication and relationship building skills. - Proficient in the use of computers, including but not limited to word processing, spreadsheets, multimedia presentation, e-mail, the Internet, and/or digital media. - Demonstrate strong classroom management skills.

-- Have at least one year of prior teaching experience as a full-time or part-time teacher, substitute teacher, teacher intern, student teacher, and/or teacher assistant. - Hold at least a Bachelor's degree. - Possess a valid Commission on Teacher Credentialing certificate, permit, or other document that includes an EL Authorization (if teaching a core subject). - Possess positive communication and relationship building skills. - Proficient in the use of computers, including but not limited to word processing, spreadsheets, multimedia presentation, e-mail, the Internet, and/or digital media. - Demonstrate strong classroom management skills. - Be familiar with the California State Content Standards (if still utilized) and the Common Core State Standards, and the Next Generation Science Standards - Possess an in-depth understanding of and commitment to the School's mission and vision. - Able to lift heavy objects up to 30 lbs.
+- Be familiar with the California State Content Standards (if still utilized), the Common Core State Standards, English Language Development Standards, and Next Generation Science Standards, as applicable. - Possess an in-depth understanding of and commitment to the School's mission and vision. - Able to lift heavy objects up to 30 lbs.